 Summer school employment will be offered to IPS employees at the respective campus that will be hosting a summer school program.
-Should a campus need to fill a summer school teacher or co- teacher position, employees from other IPS campuses will be given preferential treatment over external candidates being recruited to fill those vacancies.
-Upon approval to consider the employment of an external candidate, the summer school principal must abide by the standard selection processes.
+Should a campus need to fill a summer school teacher or co- teacher position,

 The Academic Services team will oversee summer school programs.
 Any questions pertaining to summer school programming may be directed to the Academic Services team.
 Questions related to payment schedules may be made to the Payroll department.